m-lego/m65/notes/index.md

     as well as others.
 I suggest you to use 1x2 and 1x4 plates if you want the finest keyboard, since they tend to bend the pcb... you will be amased but the force.

+!!! tips

     if you do not want an angle for typing use a single sided plate as base.

+!!! tips

     foaming the bottom makes a difference i use usually diy/hobbycraft foam, that you can buy for close to nothing in a4 sheets.

 more about of each of the models done bellow